-Many baby boomers might not be familiar with the Mitsubishi Lancer 1600 GSR but it is a highly respected vehicle and the racing fraternity considers it a legend.
-Powered by a 169-hp 4 cylinder engine, this 2-door sedan was a true off-roader that won the Kenyan Safari Rally and earned itself the title of King of Cars in the African market.
+Many baby boomers might not be familiar with the Mitsubishi Lancer 1600 GSR, but it is a highly respected vehicle and the racing fraternity considers it a legend.
+Powered by a 169-hp 4 cylinder engine, this two-door sedan was a true off-roader that won the Kenyan Safari Rally and earned itself the title of King of Cars in the African market.
 It also won four consecutive Australian Southern Cross Rallies between 1973 and 1976.

 Mitsubishi Lancer Evo X (2007-2016)